Conflux-Chain/conflux-documentation/docs/espace/tutorials/walletConnect/vuejs.md

 ```

+## Step 5: Connecting Conflux eSpace Network

-Create a new component, `ConnectWallet.tsx`, in your project, to open ConnectWallet Modal
+Create a new component, `ConnectWallet.vue`, in your project, to open ConnectWallet Modal

 ```javascript
 <template>